 *Please refer to the ESG Book for detailed data on greenhouse gas emissions.

 The SG Holdings Group is promoting the introduction of vehicles with little environmental impact.
-Sagawa Express plans to switch approximately 7,200 light vehicles to electric vehicles by 2030 as a target.
-The company is also introducing natural gas trucks, which have exhaust with fewer air pollutants (nitrous oxides, particulates, etc.), and hybrid trucks boasting good fuel consumption.
+Sagawa Express plans to gradually introduce light electric vehicles into its fleet.
+The company is also introducing natural gas trucks, which have less air pollutants (nitrous oxides, particulates, etc.) in exhaust gas, and hybrid trucks boasting good fuel consumption.

 Breakdown of Vehicles Owned (Japan)

 The Group is working to reduce CO2 emissions throughout the entire transportation/delivery system.
 For example, transfer centers and Sagawa Distribution Centers (SRCs) are utilized to promote the improvement of logistics efficiency by limiting the number of trucks used.
-In October 2020, we commenced operation of the transfer center consolidating multiple transfer sites in the Kanto region into the "X FRONTIER" next-generation large-scale logistics center.
+In 2020, operations commenced at a transfer center consolidating multiple transfer sites in the Kanto region inside the "X FRONTIER®" next-generation large-scale logistics center.

 Transfer Centers (Sagawa Express)